perrette/runner/README.md

     --a 4 --b 0 --out out/4
     --a 4 --b 1 --out out/5

 The command above run an ensemble of 6 model versions, by calling `echo` with following arguments, where {a}, {b} and {} will be formatted using runtime parameter and run directory values.
 Without `--test`, the command would be run in the background, in parallel subprocesses.
+Note `--` is only needed when there is some ambiguity between job run and your model arguments, as seen by argparse.

 The same command could be achieved with --arg-param-prefix and --arg-out-prefix: